cutdigital/mcut.site/docs/tutorials/helloWorld.md

     </div>
 </div>

 One example application of seams is global intersection analysis in character animation, which is the backbone of industry-standard collision-response algorithms for unoriented objects like cloth.
-A key point to note here is that this feature results directly from the generality of MCUT when resolving mesh intersections using the combinatorial structure of a half-edge data structure.
+A key point to note here is that this feature results directly from the generality of MCUT, resolving mesh intersections using the half-edge data structure.

 ### Summary